AluriInduPriya/AluriInduPriya/README.md

 ## Hi 👋 I an Indu Priya

-🎓 I'm currently B.Tech final-year student in Computer Science Engineering (CIC)  at VVIT.
+🎓 I'm currently B.Tech final-year student in Computer Science and Engineering CSE(CIC) at VVIT.
 💻 Passionate about Full Stack Development, Cybersecurity, and solving real-world problems with code.
 🚀 Currently building secure, innovative applications that make an impact!